-Canon strives to create an attractive workplace environment where employees are motivated to rise to challenges.
+Canon strives to create an attractive, motivational workplace environment for employees.

 To become a truly excellent global corporation, Canon believes that each employee must be an “excellent person.”